spelunky-fyi/overlunky/docs/src/includes/_types.md

 ### EntityDB

-Used to store static common data for an ENT_TYPE.
-You can also clone entity types with the copy constructor to create new custom entities with different common properties.
-[This tool](https://dregu.github.io/Spelunky2ls/animation.html) can be helpful when messing with the animations.
-The default values are also listed in [entities.json](https://github.com/spelunky-fyi/overlunky/blob/main/docs/game_data/entities.json).

 > When cloning an entity type, remember to save it in the script for as long as you need it.
 Otherwise the memory will be freed immediately, which eventually leads to a crash when used or overwritten by other stuff: